tywalch/electrodb/README.md

 Some attribute on your model has an invalid configuration.

 *What to do about it:*
-Use the error to identify which column needs to examined, double check the properties on that attribute.
+Use the error to identify which column needs to examined, double-check the properties on that attribute.
 Checkout the section on [Attributes](#attributes) for more information on how they are structured.

 ### Invalid Model
 *Code: 1009*